Developer Guide

 Implementation

-Moves an order to the next stage, in the chain of the four stages, in order namely: Under Preparation
+Moves an order to the next stage, in the chain of the four stages, in order namely: Under Preparation, Ready for Delivery,

 Example: stage o/1